sonalimarlin/refactored-movie/stories/2_movie_details/README.md

     http://localhost:3000/9095
   ```

-  3. The view shows the same header as the homepage
+  3. The view shows the same header as the homepage: DONE
-  4. The view shows the poster, title, year, and IMDB rating (out of 10)
+  4. The view shows the poster, title, year, and IMDB rating (out of 10): DONE
-  5. The view shows rated, run time, genre, and release date
+  5. The view shows rated, run time, genre, and release date: DONE
-  6. The view shows the plot, directors, writers, actors, and IMDB ID
+  6. The view shows the plot, directors, writers, actors, and IMDB ID: DONE
   7. There is a "Back To Results" button that takes the user back to homepage
-      - The button should be implemented with HTML/CSS
+      - The button should be implemented with HTML/CSS: DONE
-      - Add a hover color to the button - #78C3AD
+      - Add a hover color to the button - #78C3AD: DONE
       - Use the button designs for reference:
         - [Button](button.png)
         - [Button - Hover](button_hover.png)